 Basic Wet Felting

 The basic method is used for making a flat piece of felt fabric.
-It’s appropriate for thick, sturdy pieces such as wallhangings, coats, purses and tote bags.
+This technique is appropriate for creating thick, sturdy pieces such as wallhangings, coats, purses and tote bags.

-What is Nuno Felting?
+What is Nuno?
 This is a relatively new technique developed by fiber artist, Polly Stirling around 1992.

 The main difference with Nuno is that an open weave fabric is incorporated into the felt.
 This can be a super lightweight silk chiffon or a heavier muslin or even burlap depending on how heavy you want your finished piece to be.